CL0R0X/Mental_Math/README.md

-# Mental_Math
+# Mental Math

-This programs intentions was to create a way for the user can test their mental math skills in timed situation
+The intention of this program is to create a way for the user to test their mental math skills in timed situations.

-Applications: Job Questions of math, Practice for mathmatics
+Applications:
+- Job math questions
+- Mathematics practice

 How to run this program:
-1st: Load all of the programs onto your desktop
+1. Load all the programs onto your desktop.
-2nd: Load The main program
+2. Load the main program.
-3rd: After the main is loaded the code would run in the terminal
+3. After the main program is loaded, the code will run in the terminal.

-Beware: The random Fraction part of the program is a bit buggy
+Beware: The random fraction part of the program is a bit buggy.